wxue/WOW_Gold_Distribute/README.md

 # WOW_Gold_Distribute

 ## Motivation
-My friend is a big fan of WOW, he ask me to build a tool to calculator the gold after their group mission.
-So here it is ...
+My friend is a big fan of WOW, he ask me to build a tool to calculator the gold after their group battles and missions.
+So I spend half day to bring this out ...

 ## How to use
 ###### en